beakbahama/log/docs/existence.md

 > ### **➡️ [Read the Full AAF Analysis](https://github.com/worldamazing/analyze-anything/blob/main/case-studies/existence-explanations.md)**

 ---
+> ## Preface
+>
-> Since humans first started questioning, we have long pondered the reason for the things around us.
+>Since humans first started questioning, we have long pondered the reason for the things around us.
 Why do things exist?
 Where do the planets come from?
 Where does existence itself come from?
 Is there a creator?
 Did this all come from nothing?
 Is nothing possible?
 >
 > Humanity has developed philosophies, religions, and the scientific method in this pursuit, yet no singular framework has emerged that can explain everything without leaving fundamental questions unanswered, including the ultimate question: *But, why?*
 >